twknab/mean_hike/readme.md

 ### Where I Left Off:

 	- Pre-Trip Built, but still some problems with Validations:
-		- Empty group size escapes Validation.
-		- PreTrip should not be available if already registered.
+		- Error messages do not display correctly if `autoScroll()` used.
+Why?
 		- Success message does not display on dashboard.

 	- Noticed some password hashes getting through also for recentHikes and preTripList -- what's the best way to approach deleting this password field?